KeshavKumarSrinivasa/UGent_Data_Pipeline/README.md

 ### What It Does?

-- Sorts data by participant codes and collection day.
+- Sorts data by participant codes and other columns.
 - Adds derived columns.
 - Saves cleaned data to a processed/ folder.